The WealthPlan LLC

 I would suggest taking the following actions:

-• To protect against an unintentional policy lapse, ensure your policy is on some form of automatic payment and a responsible individual (known as a third party designation) is set up with the carrier to receive notifications if premiums aren’t being paid.
+• To protect against an unintentional policy lapse, ensure your policy is on some form of automatic payment and that a responsible individual (known as a third-party designation) is set up with the carrier to receive notifications if premiums aren’t being paid.

 • Have a qualified professional review your coverage to determine if any changes should be made